 BIO

-James D. Colby (American, born April 22, 1950) is a passionate and dedicated artist, curator, and cultural creative, collaborating with exceptional partners, patrons, and funders.
-He is represented by the Joseph Bellows Gallery in La Jolla, California.
-He received an MFA from the University at Buffalo (UB), where he studied with Donald Blumberg, Alida Fish, Tyrone Georgiou, and with Nathan Lyons of the UB/Visual Studies Workshop.
 Colby's recent portfolios include Material Ethereal Constructs: Sequential, Poetic Dialogues • The Pillar of Light: An Earth Day Revival and Community Sculpture Project • EcoTopographics: Co-Creating a Personal Sustainable Vision.
-His other portfolios include Der Stahl Schnitte • On the Grounds Series • The Chadakoin River Speaks • Self Portrait Series • Love Canal Project
+His other portfolios include Der Stahl Schnitte • On the Grounds Series The Chadakoin River Speaks • Self Portrait Series • Love Canal Project

 As Weeks and Centre Gallery director, he curated over 150 interdisciplinary art exhibitions that integrated timely, relevant topics with visual artists, writers, scholars, musicians, and poets.
 Colby's forte is celebrating diversity and advocating for social and ecological justice.
-Colby founded the Global Collection of Photography (GCP), which featured many Society for Photographic Education (SPE) members from across the nation.
-He founded the Museum Without Walls (a college and New York State COSER funded program), sharing visiting artists and musicians with the public schools and Jamestown community.
-He co-curated exhibitions with Anthony Bannon and Scott Propeack of the Burchfield Penney Art Center, Tyrone Gorgiou of UB, Elizabeth Licata of the Castellani Art Museum, and Dan Talley, artist, curator, and Professor Emeritus at Kutztown University of Pennsylvania,
+He founded the Global Collection of Photography (GCP), which featured many SPE members from across the nation.
+He founded the Museum Without Walls (a college and New York State COSER funded collaboration), sharing visiting artists and musicians with the public schools.
+He co-curated exhibitions with Anthony Bannon and Scott Propeack of the Burchfield Penney Art Center, Tyrone Georgiou of UB, Elizabeth Licata of the Castellani Art Museum, and Dan Talley, artist, curator, and Professor Emeritus at Kutztown University of Pennsylvania,

-Andy Warhol: Acquisitions and Jamestown Nexus, Colby's final exhibition, featured Warhol's WG photographs and screen print collection.
+Andy Warhol: Acquisitions and Jamestown Nexus, Colby's final exhibition, featured Warhol's Weeks Gallery photographs and screen print collection.
 The Andy Warhol Museum loaned additional films, images, and artifacts.
 The show documented the history of Andy Warhol's controversial visit to Jamestown, New York, in 1968.
 One Jamestown resident referred to the Warhol films as "lude, degrading" in a letter to the editor appearing in the Jamestown Post-Journal; this sparked a debate with 25 editorials, some for and some against Warhol's vision.
 Jonathan Katz, Associate Professor of Practice in Art History and Gender, Sexuality & Women's Studies at the University of Pennsylvania, presented two lectures illuminating historical LGBTQ+ artists.

 CV